-Figure 1 - External and internal resources can be used where required
+Figure 1 - External and internal resources

-3.3 Adversary Attack Simulation Timeframe Overview
+1.3 Adversary Attack Simulation Timeframe Overview

 Suggested timeframes for phases within the Adversary Attack Simulation (Red Team) exercise are intended to constrain costs and effort.
+This is dependent on the number of scenarios and selected CBS.